-Linguistic research is multifaceted and spans diverse areas such as corpus analysis, conversation/discourse analysis, experimental research, and more.
-However, as highlighted by Roettger (2021a), researchers are human and humans have evolved to filter the world in irrational ways, which can lead to QRPs and other problems that may affect the replicability of published research.
+Linguistic research is multifaceted and spans diverse areas such as phonetics, phonology, syntax, morphology, sociolinguistics, natural language processing, and conversation/discourse analysis, to name just a few.
+These areas range from purely theoretical to quantitative and experimental, with many falling somewhere in between.
+Importantly, as highlighted by Roettger (2021a), researchers are human and humans have evolved to filter the world in irrational ways, which can lead to QRPs and other problems that may affect the replicability of published research.
 Preregistration emerged as a powerful instrument empowering linguists to bolster the trustworthiness and credibility of their inquiries by establishing a systematic and predefined methodology.
 We believe the practice of preregistration extends its benefits to researchers at all levels, including students and ECRs, senior academics, and professionals alike.

-Researchers face vital decisions while engaging in research, with inherent flexibility involved in the process of designing and conducting experiments, as well as analyzing the results (Simmons, Nelson, & Simonsohn, 2011).
-This type of flexibility, termed “researcher degrees of freedom”, can have serious down-stream consequences in quantitative research, particularly in linguistics (e.g., Coretta et al., 2023).
-For instance, a researcher studying lexical stress could concentrate on distinct acoustic cues typically associated with stress, i.e., pitch, duration, and intensity.
+Researchers face vital decisions while engaging in research, with inherent flexibility involved in the process of designing and carrying out projects, as well as in the analysis of the data and interpretation of the results (Simmons, Nelson, & Simonsohn, 2011).
+This type of flexibility, termed “researcher degrees of freedom”, can have serious down-stream consequences in quantitative research, particularly in linguistics.
+For instance, Coretta et al. (2023) provided the same speech-production data set to different research teams and asked them to answer the same research question.
+They found substantial variability in both the acoustic analyses and the analytic strategies, neither of which could be explained by analysts’ prior beliefs, expertise, or the perceived quality of their analyses.
+Crucially, these decisions, both acoustic and analytic, impacted the teams’ answers to the research question.
+To provide a simple example, a researcher studying lexical stress could concentrate on distinct acoustic cues typically associated with stress, i.e., pitch, duration, and intensity.
 Beyond selecting acoustic cues to measure, she must also select a domain for these measurements, such as the mid-point of stressed/unstressed syllables or an average value over the entirety of the syllable.
-These choices wield significant influence on subsequent outcomes.
-Preregistration serves the purpose of meticulously documenting these choices a priori, thus acting as a deterrent against QRPs, like HARKing or p-hacking.
+Choices such as these, i.e., the researcher degrees of freedom, can wield significant influence on subsequent outcomes.
+Preregistration serves the purpose of meticulously documenting these choices a priori, thus acting as a deterrent against QRPs, like HARKing or p-hacking (Wicherts et al., 2016).
 This is because the researcher establishes what decisions will be made, such as measurement choices and analytic strategies, before data collection commences.
 A benefit of including a high level of specificity in the preregistration is that is forces researchers to consider facets of their study that might usually be deferred to a later stage, e.g., specific statistical tests.
 This proactive approach demands more initial time investment from the researcher, but also increases the likelihood of uncovering crucial flaws in the study design.